Redot-Engine/redot-docs/tutorials/scripting/index.rst

 Some features are specific to the engine and are available in all supported languages.
-Whether you code in GDScript, C#, or another language, the pages below will help you make the most of Godot.
+Whether you code in GDScript, C#, or another language, the pages below will help you make the most of redot.

 ..
 To split and organize better, into some related toctrees?